beeware/briefcase/docs/reference/commands/run.rst

 - ``pdb``: This is used for debugging via console.
 - ``debugpy``: This is used for debugging via VSCode.

+This is an experimental new feature, that is currently only support on Windows and macOS.

 ``--debugger-host <host>``
 --------------------------